 No one can ever be completely prepared for a crisis, but you can implement certain measures to ensure you are best equipped to handle these sudden situations when they happen to you or a loved one.

-The video above highlights decisions you will be faced with and how to better prepare for crises when the time comes.
-Some of these points are emphasized below.
+This post highlights decisions you will be faced with and how to better prepare for crises when the time comes.

 It won’t be easy